 When you “pay yourself”, all that money is not meant to be spent.
 You should regularly save and invest part of that money.
-This is how to ensure your money is working as hard as you because you earn interests and returns by doing this.
+This is how to ensure your money is working as hard as you because you earn interest and returns by doing this.

-You’re paying everybody else but what are you paying yourself for long term gain? 😉
+You’re paying everybody else but what are you paying yourself for long-term gain? 😉

 Invest in assets that don’t require too much of your time

 No matter how busy you are, there are investments for you!
 Not having enough time is no longer an excuse. 😑

 There are investments that require you to actively monitor them, say on a daily basis, if not, yawa can gas.
 However, mutual funds are great investment options for busy people because they don’t require your active participation.

 This doesn’t mean that passive investments don’t require you to monitor them; it just means that they don’t require you to be 100% hands-on.
 For example, forex trading requires full participation as things can drastically change overnight.